MicrosoftDocs/query-docs/query-languages/dax/iferror-function-dax.md

   Values that are returned for A and B must be of the same data type; therefore, the column or expression used for **value** and the value returned for **value_if_error** must be the same data type.

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]

+- To learn more about best practices when using IFERROR, see [Appropriate use of error functions in DAX](best-practices/dax-error-functions.md).

 ## Example